GunchevDB/newsletter-fantasy/README.md

 - **Resend rejects the email** – Inspect the response for `statusCode`, `error`, and `suggestions`.
 Common causes: unverified sender, missing domain DNS (SPF/DKIM), or quota limits.
 - **Public API returns 429** – You hit the 10 requests/hour/IP rate limit; slow down or aggregate submissions.
 - **CORS blocked** – Confirm your frontend is sending `Content-Type: application/json` and that you are hitting the correct API base URL.
-- **Subscriber storage unavailable** – Ensure the `STORAGE_*` variables are present and correct.
+- **Subscriber storage unavailable** – Ensure the `KV_*` variables are present and correct.
 The server logs and `/api/diagnostics` response will call out connection issues.

 ## Server API Quick Reference
 - `GET /health`